 How we test the best TVs

 The products on this list have been chosen based on the industry knowledge and expertise of our editors and writers, as well as first hand experience of the models featured.
 While we aim to have tested every product that we feature, this is unfortunately not always possible.
 Products we have tried ourselves will be clearly marked within the content.

 The best TVs are tested in several ways to ensure our recommendations are as useful as possible for our readers.
 Criteria include how the set looks in an average living space, its price, size availability, and the use of various technology such as resolution, audio and HDR formats.
 Head to our guide for more information on how we test.

 How to choose the best TV for your home

 What should I consider when looking for the best TV?

-Beyond panel type your decision will come down to the strengths and weaknesses of each TV in particular, which ultimately comes down to what you want in a TV; the latest tech, the biggest screen, the smartest abilities or voice control (the list goes on).
-Bear in mind, however, that the thinner the screen the smaller those speakers will be so you may want to invest in the best soundbar to give your audio a boost.
+Beyond panel type, your decision will come down to the strengths and weaknesses of each TV.
+Ultimately this depends on what you want in a TV - the latest tech, the biggest screen, the smartest abilities and voice control?
+The list goes on.

 What is the difference between QLED and OLED?